hamletlg/chemrxiv_agentic_review/README.md

 --------------------------------------
 The agent executes the following workflow autonomously:

-1.  **Initial Analysis**: Ingests a starting PDF and extracts the text from its first page to understand the core topic.
+1.  **Initial Analysis**: Ingests a starting PDF on Chemistry and extracts the text from its first page to understand the core topic.

 2.  **Topic Extraction**: Uses an LLM to identify the most important key terms or topics from the initial text.